-Lead a high-performing APP team in a nationally recognized transplant program with strong outcomes and an innovative focus.
+Lead and develop a high?performing APP team in a nationally recognized transplant program.

 Anticipated 70% clinical effort and 30% administrative effort